benoitrolland/whereUsedBookmarks/README.md

-In the bookmark sidebar, bookmarks search results are provided as a list with no information about its location in the tree, despite it is likely usefull to access siblings of bookmarks founds.
+In the bookmark sidebar, bookmarks search results are provided as a list with no information about its location in the tree, despite it is likely usefull to access siblings of bookmarks found.

 I see several possible implementations: